cwjokaka/leetcode_for_fun/README.md

 # leetcode_for_fun
-Some awesome solutions to the problems of leetcode🏃‍
+~~Some awesome solutions to the problems of leetcode🏃‍~~

+An ordinary person solves problems in an ordinary way!😂

 #### **BinarySearch:**